importantimport/gumori/README.md

 ## 🍴 Variations

-The variations of Gumori are listed here, it/they have different characteristics.
+The variations of Gumori are listed here, it/they have different features.
 PR to add yours is also welcome!

 - [Gumori You](https://github.com/importantimport/gumori-you) - 🖼️ Bringing Material Design 3 to the Astro Blog.